Last update from 23.10.2023

 4. Waste register of the Slovak Republic

-Registration and declaration processes are not digitized.
-A form must be filled and sent by e-mail to the environmental agency.
+Registration and declaration processes are only partly digitized.
+A form must be filled and sent by e-mail or post to the environmental agency.
 Our services include English manuals on how to do so.
 Perhaps due to the high complexity and the language barrier, not many foreign companies fulfill their obligations for registration as of now.

 You can find the Slovak packaging register here: https://obaly.sazp.sk/index.php